 2. Research your topic through an approved Legacy Health Library Services resource.

-3. Access the credit form from the Library’s website or from this link.
+3. Access the credit form from this link.

 4. Complete the POC credit and evaluation form.

 5. Submit the form, earning 0.5 AMA PRA Category 1 credit for each query.